urakubo/UNI-EM/docs/HowToUse.md

 	- FFN File Folder: Folder storing generated files for inference "inference_params.pbtxt."
 	- Save Parameters
 	- Load Parameters
 7. Execute the inference.
-It requires 5-60 min depending on the target image volume and machine speed.
-It produces the inference results "0/0/seg-0_0_0.npz " and " seg-0_0_0.prob " in the Output Inference Folder.
+It requires 5-60 min depending on target image volume and machine speed.
+It produces inference results "0/0/seg-0_0_0.npz " and " seg-0_0_0.prob " in the Output Inference Folder.
 It also produces "inference_params.pbtxt" in the FFN file folder.
 8. Select the postprocessing tab and specify parameters:
 	- Target Inference File: Specify inferred segmentation file such as seg-0_0_0.npz.
 	- Output Inference Folder: Folder storing generated sequential image files.